-We have often heard of phrases like ‘Room With a View’ or ‘Swimming Pool with a view’ but how about a lush green view with a sparkling blue swimming pool inviting you for a swim.
-Weather it was from our room balcony or from the hill top opposite the resort – the blue swimming pool became a part of the view.
+We have often heard of phrases like ‘Room With a View’ or ‘Swimming Pool with a view’ but how about a lush green view with a sparkling blue swimming pool inviting you for a swim?
+Whether it was from our room balcony or from the hilltop opposite the resort – the blue swimming pool became a part of the view.
 Of course, up close it was as charming.
 The hammock next to it was the perfect place to lie back and read your favorite author.

 Baiguney for Birding Enthusiasts

-Being surrounded by forests and a river flowing next to it, the walking area around the Club Mahindra’s Baiguney resort is a heaven for spotting the birds.
-First day we went for a walk down the river.
+Being surrounded by forests and a river flowing next to it, the walking area around the resort is a haven for spotting the birds.
+On the first day, we went for a walk down the river.
 Thankfully the resort maintains a well-laid path to the river and you can walk carefree without worrying about tripping here or there.
 We could spot so many birds though most of them would hide behind the ample leaves of the surrounding trees.
 They would tease us with their calls, and we would run around to get a glimpse of them.
 There are small ponds that are a good ground for spotting birds.

 There is a small bamboo gazebo that overlooks the Rangeet River.
-All the 3 days that I was in Baiguney, I sat there watching the birds fly across on the trees in front – it was like watching a well-orchestrated performance.
-I think I can say this was my favorite spot at Baiguney.
+All the 3 days that I was there, I sat at the gazebo watching the birds fly across the trees in front – it was like watching a well-orchestrated performance.
+I think I can say this was my favorite spot at the resort.

-I also loved the fig-laden trees in the premises.
+I also loved the fig-laden trees on the premises.
 I never thought that the figs happen in bunches right out of the trunk of the tree.

-If you ever visit Baiguney, do not miss the orchid collection in the green house – some of the freshest orchids I have seen in the hues of white and pink.
-Cactus collection is also worth admiring.
+If you ever visit this resort, do not miss the orchid collection in the greenhouse – some of the freshest orchids I have seen in the hues of white and pink.
+The Cactus collection is also worth admiring.

 I am not a member of Club Mahindra and I visited them wearing my travel blogger hat.
 This was my first stay with a ‘Timeshare’ property.
 I had no idea how these properties work as they are not hotels in the traditional sense of it.
-What I discovered was a very family friendly atmosphere.
+What I discovered was a very family-friendly atmosphere.
 All the fellow visitors were families.
 Quite a few families were 3 generations traveling together.
 I could see that they are enjoying spending time together.
-Staff and guests have a personal repo as most of the families are repeat guests for Club Mahindra.
+Staff and guests have a personal repo as most of the families are repeat guests for the group.